LoyolaChicagoBooks/introcs-csharp/rst/functions/libraryclass.rst

        That is fine when you are creating a sequence of Console projects.
        However, if you have just explicitly chosen to create a library project, the default for your next project will also be library, and really mess up your next Console project.
-Fix such an error after the fact as in the first entry in :ref:`xamarinstudio-reminders`.
+You can fix such an error after the fact as described next.

+    If you created a Library project by mistake, you can either start over from scratch using the wizard again, but concentrating on making a *Console* project this time, or you can change the current project settings options manually:

+    -   Double click on the project in the Solution Pad (if that does anything, or right-click it and select Options).
+        An elaborate Project Options dialog window appears.

+    -   In the left pane under Build, select General.
+        In the right pane, you problably see Compile Target: Library.
+        Change Library to *Executable*.

+    -   Finally finish as in the first error fix discussed in :ref:`xamarinstudio-reminders`, so the Console is used for input and output.
+(You should already have the Project options displayed from the steps above.)

 #.
 In the Solutions pad, in your addition3 project,
     click on the References entry just inside the project.